OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:18

-And all who heard it were amazed at what the shepherds told them.
+And all who heard it were astonished at what the shepherds told them.

 ## Luke 2:19